gilmore606/ure/README.md

 ## Features

+URE is built for flexibility -- you should be able to use as few or as many of its features as you need.
+Its base classes are extendable and configurable to achieve almost any roguelike game you can imagine.

 - Realtime lighting and visibility with full color blending and illumination for hundreds of lightsources in a scene
+- OpenGL rendering layer with no AWT/swing elements, for cross platform high performance
 - 60fps animation of lights, terrain, and entities
 - Included truetype and pixel CP437-capable monospace fonts, or use any truetype font
 - Complete game loop with action-time system and NPC turn management